-Dr. Martin Sapp has been appointed Interim Chair of the Department of Microbiology and Immunology.
+Dr. Martin Sapp has been named Chair of the Department of Microbiology and Immunology.

 Dr. Seong K. Kim has been promoted to Associate Professor of Research.